 CHAPTER 12.
 CONGREGATION COUNCIL

 C12.01.
-The membership of the Congregation Council shall consist of the pastor(s), the four officers of this congregation (President, President Elect, Fiscal Officer and Communications Officer), the Chair of the School Board and not less than five (5) nor more than nine (9) other voting members of the congregation.
+The membership of the Congregation Council shall consist of the pastor(s), the four officers of this congregation (President, President Elect, Fiscal Officer and Communications Officer), and not less than five (5) nor more than nine (9) other voting members of this congregation.
 The number of members shall be set forth in the continuing resolutions.

 CONTINUING RESOLUTIONS

-C. 12.01.A10 Membership shall consist of the ex officio members (i.e., pastors), the officers, the School Board Chair, and six (6) additional elected members, filling the positions of Ministry Liaison, Project Manager Advisor, Human Resources Advisor, two Members at Large, and one Youth Member at Large.
+C. 12.01.A10 Membership shall consist of the ex officio members (i.e., pastors), the officers, and six (6) or seven (7) additional elected members, filling the positions of Ministry Liaison, Project Manager Advisor, Human Resources Advisor, two Members at Large, and one Youth and/or one Young Adult Member at Large.
 Duties of these positions include (but are not limited to):

 a.
 Ministry Liaison serves as a liaison between the Ministry Leads and Congregation Council.
 The Ministry Liaison facilitates bi-directional communication between and within the various ministries and Counsel.